-Looking for something different to do this spring or summer?
+Looking for something different to do this summer?
 Take yourself on a trip to the islands!

 There are tons of islands in Ontario that you can visit for a day or a weekend getaway.
 These destinations boast some of the best nature views in the province, incredible hikes, waterfalls, wineries, and rare animal sightings.